 A less obvious skill needed especially with tremolo, is key-finding.
 It is needed as a skill unless your instrument is to be the only voice present: if you sidle up to a group and want to play with, don't even bother to try asking them to tell you their key!
 Half the time they will tell you wrongly, and the other half of the time they don't know and don't care, and you're breaking their flow, which is a bad thing whether you like it or not.
 It is up to you to know your array of tremolos, and to find the one that you have (if any) which best fits the moment, without disturbing them.
 One good way to do this is to play very gently with a hand over one of your ears.
 That way you will hear yourself but not disturb them, while you are getting situated, and while you are figuring out whether you have something that works with them.
-Sometimes you will not have a proper instrument – some people love weird keys (like, say, F sharp, or D sharp minor) and unless you have spent a whole lot of $$$ on a 38-key set, you will always be missing something.
+Sometimes you will not have a proper instrument – some people love weird keys (like, say, F sharp, or D sharp minor) and unless you have spent a whole lot of $$$ and time delving through a 38-key set, you will always be missing something.
+In addition, horns in general and many jazz-oriented and traditional hymnody groups, often need keys which are somewhat off the beaten track of others, including things like B flat and E flat.
 If it's a good group, however, they will sooner or later ask you what you've got, and when that happens you need to be able to reel off a few common keys (C, B flat, G, D, E...), because (for instance) many guitarists know G and B best of all and struggle in C, many horns focus on Bb, and vocalists' needs can be quite specific and often change for every song.
 So key choice does have to be a consensus, a happy compromise.